taruen/apertiumpp/README.md

 proper module system, which would allow you to re-use code across monolingual and bilingual packages reliably.

+To be fair, Apertium was designed for translating between closely-related languages, and for that it works sufficiently well.

 ## 2. Desiderata

-* Every Apertium 3.0. program is a valid Apertium 4.0 program.
+* Every Apertium program is a valid Apertium++! program.

 ## 3. Apertiumpp library

-At the core of this project is a Racket library called _apertiumpp_.
+At the core of this project is a [Racket](https://racket-lang.org/) library called _apertiumpp_.
 The documentation of the library can be found at [https://taruen.github.io/apertiumpp/apertiumpp/](./apertiumpp/).

 ## 4. Tests/data for Apertium 3.0. packages